JulianeRoeder/LiaScript-classroom-test/README.md

 # LiaScript-classroom-test
 test LiaScript Classroom as Mentimeter alternative

+Link to LiaScript version: https://liascript.github.io/course/?https://raw.githubusercontent.com/JulianeRoeder/LiaScript-classroom-test/main/README.md#1

 ## Text question

+> Please note that you can enter as many terms as you like, as long as you seperate them with a comma (e.g. little, red riding, hood and the, wolf).
+However, once you click on "submit", you will not be able to change your input anymore!

 Which repositories did you use to access data?
 **This is a one liner, you can use commas `,` to separate your inputs:**